ETH News

 News

 Six spin-offs of ETH Zurich were among the 18 finalists in this year’s Venture Awards.
 Three of them won in their respective categories, and three came in second.
-The Grand Prize went to spin-off MyNerva.
+The Grand Prize went to spin-off MYNERVA.

 “Vertical extensions of buildings are becoming a key option for urban redevelopment”